Last updated on January 21st, 2020

 In this Pillars of Eternity 2: Deadfire Build Guide we are going to be taking a look at a Cleric, which is a Fighter and Priest Multiclassed character.
 The focus of this Build is on the newly added Priest subclass called Woedica, which introduces new spells to the mix.
 I’ll be providing information on Attributes, Weapons, Armor, and most importantly, what Abilities to take and how to use them.
-This build was created on the 4.0 version of the game on Path of the Damned Difficulty, with Scaling only Upwards turned on.
+Please note that this Build Guide was updated for the 5.0 version of the game, as well as 1.01 on console (as of January 22th, 2020), and works with both Real Time with Pause and Turn-Based.

 Woedica Cleric Build Guide